Do all diffusers work the same way?

 The world is full of mysteries!
 As a rule, you can employ quarter-wavelength calculations to predict how a device will work and this can generally be applied to high frequencies.
 But when it comes to controlling bass, you really need mass.
 Without mass, the bass will pass right through.

-Will the Razorblade resonate and absorbing energy when it should be reflecting it?
+Will the Razorblade resonate and absorb energy when it should be reflecting it?

 Concrete blocks can be made to resonate.
 Point being, the question really depends on the frequency.
 The Razorblade’s rigid construction and heavy mass will not resonate within the specified working range.
 It will resonate in the lower bass region but this will likely help eliminate low frequency room modes.